LeonardLauHJ/GymMonitor-Lite/README.md

 ## 🧪 Postman Tests

 A Postman collection is included in this repo to test all API endpoints.
+It contains 32 tests covering both success cases and important error cases for each endpoint.

 These tests are intended to be run **in order**, as some depend on data created in previous requests.

+Each Postman test includes a full description of its purpose and expected outcome, with test scripts to validate that the endpoint returns the expected status code.

+- **Initial Demo Data:**
+  The app includes pre-populated demo data located in `data.sql`.
+Each time the application starts, the database is **wiped and repopulated** with this demo data.
+This ensures a consistent starting state for testing and exploration of all features.

 - The collection is preconfigured with environment variables for JWT tokens (e.g. `{{member_token}}`, `{{staff_token}}`), so you **do not need to manually generate or paste tokens** to test endpoints.
 - The initial demo data generates dates and times relative to when the app is run (e.g., ± a certain offset from the current time).
 This ensures that most tests work correctly regardless of when the app is started.